xubingyue/snackis/README.md

 sudo apt-get install libcurl4-openssl-dev libsodium-dev libuuid1 libgtk-3-dev
 ```

+### Getting started
+If you're running ```Linux/64```, copy [/dist](https://github.com/andreas-gone-wild/snackis/tree/master/dist) to where you want to keep Snackis; otherwise you'll have to build the ```snackis```-executable yourself.
+Snackis is designed to run completely self-contained and will create everything it needs in the directory where it's started.

+#### Building
+Once all dependencies are in place, execute the following commands to build Snackis:

 ```
 git clone https://github.com/andreas-gone-wild/snackis.git
 mkdir snackis/build
 cd snackis/build
 cmake ..
-make
+make snackis
 ```

-### Getting started
-If you're running ```Linux/64```, copy [/dist](https://github.com/andreas-gone-wild/snackis/tree/master/dist) to where you want to keep Snackis; otherwise you'll have to build it yourself.
-Snackis is designed to run completely self-contained and will create everything it needs in the directory where it's started.

 #### Master Password
 Each snackis installation is protected by a master password that is used to encrypt the database; pick a good one, because changing it means re-encrypting the entire database.